Answered By: Hayley Bommarito Last Updated: Apr 08, 2020 Views: 9

 Usually, you will get the best results by using a database that falls within your subject area.

-1. Use the dropdown "Subjects" menu to aid in your selection.
+1. On the A-Z databases page, use the dropdown "Subjects" menu to aid in your selection.

 - For example, if you are searching for sources for your Criminal Justice class, it is helpful to choose from the databases within the Criminal Justice subject area, as they will have the most relevant resources.